Paul Dans: Personal life

 Dans resides in Charleston, South Carolina.
 He is a fluent French speaker.
 Dans' father was a professor at Johns Hopkins School of Medicine, and his mother had worked for National Institutes of Health and then became a schoolteacher.
 Dans has three siblings.
 His ancestors' roots are in the Catholic faith.

 In 2007, Dans married Mary Helen Bowers, founder of Ballet Beautiful and a former New York City Ballet dancer who trained Natalie Portman in preparation for her role in the movie Black Swan.
 Bowers was appointed to the Kennedy Center's Board of Trustees by President Trump at the end of his first term.
 Together, she and Dans have four children.

-Dans's twin brother, Tom Dans, is a venture capitalist and was an official in Donald Trump's first administration.
-In 2025, Tom's organization American Daybreak coordinated trips to Greenland by Donald Trump Jr. and Usha Vance, which were criticized for their promotion of the second Trump administration's Greenland policy.
+Dans's twin brother, Tom Dans, is a venture capitalist and was an official in Trump's first administration.
+In 2025, Tom's organization American Daybreak coordinated trips to Greenland by Donald Trump Jr. and Usha Vance, which were criticized for their promotion of the Trump's second administration's Greenland policy.